nih-cfde/use-case-library-build/library/USERSTORY-15.md

 ---
-input: genetic PCs and KCs
+input: Genetic PCs and KCs
 output: additional sample filter
 task: decide on additional sample exclusions based on PCs and relatedness
 ---